UAV Radial Menu

 Vibration

-Displays vibration levels along the X, Y, Z axes, as well as clipping counters (number of measurements at maximum accelerometer positions).
+Displays vibration levels along axes X, Y, Z, as well as clipping counters (number of measurements at maximum accelerometer limits).

-Regular monitoring of this parameter increases flight reliability.
+Regular monitoring of this parameter improves flight reliability.

 | Color | Meaning |